nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

-This is a very simple program that will start a session on a VSD, and print the API Key returned by the server.
+This is a very simple program that starts a session on a VSD, and prints the API Key returned by the server.
 To build and run it, do:

     $ go build && ./vspk-example
     APIKey: f7598dbf-08dd-40af-96dd-94d364c29eda

 That was easy.
-Now let's retrieve the enterprise named `Triple A` (of course adapt to your own environment).
+Now let's retrieve the enterprise named `Triple A` (of course adapt the name to your own environment).
 Modify the code so it looks like:

 {% highlight go %}
     package main